Everything you should know about CRR and SLR rates and their differences

 SLR stands for Statutory Liquidity Ratio.
 It is an obligatory reserve that commercial banks must maintain.
 Commercial banks may maintain this reserve requirement in the form of approved securities per a specific percentage of the net demand and time liabilities.

-SLR can also be defined as a tool used to maintain the stability of banks by restricting the credit facility they offer to their customers.
+SLR can also be defined as a tool used to maintain the stability of the banks by restricting the credit facility they offer to their customers.
 Banks usually hold more than the required SLR, per RBI norms stating that they must maintain a certain amount of money as liquid assets.
 This helps banks fulfil their depositors' demands as and when they arise.

 The following are the key differences between CRR and SLR: